StaysafeUK/api-prime/README.md

 ## How to Use

+For New Relic monitoring run API-PRIME/scripts/newrelic.sh to add new-relic-api-key to Google secrets manager FIRST:

 To use the API, you need to deploy the infrastructure using Terraform.
 The following variables are required:

 - `git_user`            : Your GitHub username.